learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 	}
 ```

-`jedis.multi` returns a `Transaction` object, which provides all the same methods provided by a `Jedis` object.
+`jedis.multi` returns a `Transaction` object, which provides all the methods of a `Jedis` object.
 But when you invoke a method on a `Transaction`, it doesn't run the operation immediately, and it doesn't communicate with the server.
 It saves up a batch of operations until you invoke `exec`.
 Then it sends all of the saved operations to the server at the same time, which is usually much faster.

 ## A few design hints